 Zero Food Waste is a student-led project at UCL that aims to tackle food waste on campus.
 We redistribute food from where it is in excess to where it is in need: from UCL cafés to homeless shelters and a surplus food bank.
 These are namely St Mungo's Endsleigh Gardens, a homeless shelter, and Lifeafterhummus Community Benefit Society, a surplus food bank for community residents in the Euston/King’s Cross area.

-Between Oct 2022 and Sep 2023 (summer break included), 6800+ food items were saved from being binned.
-Our project has received recognition from both within and outside UCL: we were the winner of 2023 UCL Sustainability Impact Award, 22-23 Student-Led Project of the Year and were shortlisted for 22-23 National Society and Volunteering Community Award.
+Between Oct 2023 and Sep 2024, 8550+ food items were saved from being binned.
+In the AY 2023-2024, we had a high unsold food items recovery rate of 78%.
+Our project has received recognition from both within and outside UCL: we were the winner of 2023 UCL Sustainability Impact Award, 22-23 and 23-24 Student-Led Project of the Year and were shortlisted for 22-23 National Society and Volunteering Community Award.

 Opportunities